 —Samuel Bowles, from a letter printed in the Springfield Republican, May 10th, 1862

-During the month of May, Dickinson mourned the absence of her dear friend, the Springfield Republican editor, Samuel Bowles, who had embarked on a long European tour to improve his faltering health.
+During the month of May, Dickinson mourned the absence of her dear friend, Springfield Republican editor, Samuel Bowles, who had embarked on a long European tour to improve his faltering health.
 This week, we explore Dickinson’s complex, intense relationship with Bowles, and the pressures placed on it, through the theme of foreign travel.
 Though Dickinson didn’t stray far from the Homestead, she eagerly consumed news from abroad in the Republican, in her readings, and in her correspondences.
-She looked forward to letters from Bowles, some of which she read in the Republican, where he offered rich and sharply observed descriptions of England and Ireland.
+She looked forward to letters from Bowles, some of which she read in the Republican, where he offered rich and sharply observed descriptions of England, Ireland and the Continent.

 Their relationship and correspondence underscore a fascination with travel, otherness, and foreign places that Dickinson exhibited in much of her writing, which is often expansive, reaching far beyond the narrow confines of Amherst life.
 Mary Kuhn points out that Dickinson frequently compresses vast distances into short lines or tight stanzas.
 For example, in 1860, Dickinson wrote: